Algorithm for direct sampling from conditional distributions of toric models: Introduction

 This paper is organized as follows.
 In Section~\ref{sect:lattice}, after reviewing the direct sampling algorithm proposed in \cite{Man17}, or Algorithm~\ref{algo:0}, the Markov lattice, which is a bounded integer lattice generated by the configuration matrix $A$, is introduced.
 A single run of Algorithm~\ref{algo:0} produces a sample path of the Markov chain on the Markov lattice, where the transition probability is given by the $A$-hypergeometric polynomials.
 If a closed form of an $A$-hypergeometric polynomial is known for a special value, we will call it an $A$-{\it hypergeometric sum formula}.
 For such a case, the implementation is straightforward.
 Otherwise, how to compute the transition probability in each step of the algorithm is the key for an efficient implementation.
-It is shown that the computation can be done along with each sample path on the Markov lattice, if Pfaffians for the $A$-hypergeometric system is given.
+It is shown that the computation can be done along with each sample path on the Markov lattice.
 The method is summarized as Algorithm~\ref{algo:1}.
 In Section~\ref{sect:sum}, the cases that the $A$-hypergeometric sum formula is known are discussed.
-The celebrated formula of the normalization constants of chordal graphical models given by Sundberg \cite{Sun75} is revisited as an $A$-hypergeometric sum formula.
+The celebrated formula of the normalization constants of decomposable graphical models given by Sundberg \cite{Sun75} is revisited as an $A$-hypergeometric sum formula.
 In Section~\ref{sect:examp}, some concrete examples are discussed.
 Algorithms~\ref{algo:0} and \ref{algo:1} are implemented for the univariate Poisson regression model and two-way contingency tables, and the performances are evaluated and compared with those of approximate samplings by Metroplis chains.
-The non $l~(\ge 3)$-way interaction model, which is an important class of non-graphical toric models, is also discussed.
-Inspired by the case that levels are larger than two, we define a generalization of the Aomoto--Gel'fand hypergeometric series.
+The no-$l(\ge 3)$-way interaction model, which is an important class of log-linear models, is also discussed.

-There is a remarkable analogy between the direct sampling discussed in this paper and the Metropolis chain.
-In the Metropolis chain, transitions are along with the Markov basis with probabilities given by the ratio of two monomials within the $b$-fiber, or $\{y^b:b\in\mathcal{F}_b(A)\}$, while in the direct sampling discussed in this paper transitions are along with the Markov lattice whose maximum is $b$ with probabilities given by the polynomials whose support is $\mathcal{F}_v(A)$, $v\prec b$.
-Generally speaking, the Metropolis chain is useful in the situation that the normalization constants of the distribution which we need are not available.
-The direct sampling algorithm discussed in this paper is useful if the normalization constants can be evaluated recursively.